From that first sizzle on the grill to the satisfying final bite, nothing beats a perfectly cooked hamburger.

 Why Hamburger Temp Has To Be Higher Than Other Beef Cuts

 Many people question why ground beef has a recommendation of a higher temperature than steak and other beef cuts.
-The bacteria does not penetrate steak the way it does with ground beef.
+The bacteria does not penetrate steak the way it does with ground meat.

 The reason for this is that with steak, the bacteria are often found on the surface of the meat and typically do not affect the inside.
 With ground beef, however, the grinding process can distribute the bacteria throughout the meat.